2014 New York Red Bulls season: Major League Soccer season

-Following the 2013 season in which the Red Bulls won the Supporters' Shield, the team began the 2014 season with a 4–1 defeat against the Vancouver Whitecaps FC at BC Place on March 8.
+Following the 2013 season in which the Red Bulls won the Supporters' Shield, the team began the 2014 season with a 4–1 defeat against Vancouver Whitecaps FC at BC Place on March 8.
 Kenny Miller scored the first goal of the game from the penalty-spot for the Whitecaps in the 34th minute before Sebastián Fernández doubled the lead for Vancouver in the 49th minute.
 Kenny Miller then scored his second goal of the game and the third for Vancouver in the 77th minute of the match before Pedro Morales scored the fourth goal for the Whitecaps.
 Bradley Wright-Phillips scored the lone Red Bull goal in the 91st minute.
 The team then played their home opener son seven days later against the Colorado Rapids.
-The match ended in a 1–1 draw in which Thiery Henry opened the scoring in the 57th minute before the Rapids equalized through a Vicente Sánchez penalty.
+The match ended in a 1–1 draw in which Thierry Henry opened the scoring in the 57th minute before the Rapids equalized through a Vicente Sánchez penalty.
 The next week the Red Bulls went back on the road to face the Chicago Fire where they drew the match once again 1–1.
 The Red Bulls went behind early in the sixth minute through Chicago's Jeff Larentowicz before Dax McCarty grabbed the Red Bull equalizer in the 21st minute.
 The Red Bulls then finished the month of March with yet another 1–1 draw, this time against Chivas USA who took the lead in the 25th minute through an Erick Torres penalty before Péguy Luyindula headed home the equalizer in the 95th minute.